We're here to help you

 12. How does my child exit or leave ELL services and support?

-Every year students are given the Ohio Test of English Language Acquisition (OTELA) to determine if they are ready to leave the ELL program.
+Every year students are given the Ohio English Language Proficiency Assessment (OELPA) to determine if they are ready to leave the ELL program.

 13. What is the Limited English Proficiency Accommodation Plan (LEP)?

 The Limited English Proficiency Plan is an instructional plan drawn up for classroom teachers to help them know how to best help your child in the classroom.

 - Neighborhood schools?

 - High schools of choice?

 Cincinnati Public Schools offers different kinds of schools and programs.
 Neighborhood schools are elementary schools assigned according to the child’s home address.
 Magnet schools are directed at students’ different interests and learning styles.
 High Schools of Choice are 7th through 12th grade schools emphasizing a wide variety of areas of study based on a student’s specific interests and/or talents.